tylerneylon/math/self_repl_fns/self_repl_fns.md

   *exact* self-replicating split?
 More than one?
 In general, given any sigmoid
   $s(x)$, what is the set of functions which it splits exactly in this way?
-  For this question, we can have some precise requirement for a sigmoid, such as being an appropriately scaled and translated odd and bounded function.
+  For this question, we can have some precise requirement for a sigmoid, such as being an appropriately scaled and translated odd function.
+* Are there variants of self-replicating functions that work for other sets of operations such as using more than two copies of the function in a sum, or by using multiplication or some other operation instead of addition?

 # References